Workplace Bullying Prevention Policy

 The employee must work more than 40 hours of actual work in a work week to receive premium overtime.
 This employee should receive 5 hours of overtime straight (OTS) and 3 hours of premium overtime (OTP) for the Saturday work.

 Yes, but overtime is based on time on pay status in excess of 40 hours in a work week.
-If a part-time employee works more than his/her usual hours in a week, but less than 40 hours, it would not constitute overtime.
+If a part-time employee works more than their usual hours in a week, but less than 40 hours, it would not constitute overtime.
 It would simply be additional regular time to be paid.
-A part-time non-exempt employee can, however, earn more vacation, holiday and sick leave if he/she works over the hours of his/her tandard work week.
+A part-time non-exempt employee can, however, earn more vacation, holiday and sick leave if they work over the hours of their standard work week.

 Vacation Accrual Maximums

 Depending on the contract or policy covering the specific employee, the department is responsible for notifying employees a specific number of calendar or working days before they are due to reach maximum vacation accrual.
 Employees can also review their accrual by logging into UCPath or checking in CalTime.

 Will department budgets be charged when they make a vacation leave adjustment that pushes an employee’s balance over the maximum?

 Yes, the system will automatically charge the department budget any time there is a vacation leave adjustment that increases the leave balance.